GSA/digitalgov.gov/content/events/2018/2018-03-15-video-production-pros-roundtable.md

 ---
 slug: video-production-pros-roundtable
 title: 'Video Production Pros Roundtable'
-summary: 'Join the Video Production Community for our first meeting to share inspiration, discuss the future of the community and how you can get involved&#46; '
+summary: 'Join the Video Production Pros Community for our first meeting, to share inspiration, to discuss the future of the community and how you can get involved&#46; '
 featured_image:
   uid:
   alt: ''